oendemann/cat-website/README.md

 ## What I Learned

 1. There is a lot more that goes into web development than what it may seem like on the surface.
 2. HTML5 wasn't as complicated to use as I imagined.
-It's pretty structured and uses a pretty easy to follow structure.
+It seems like a pretty organized language and uses a fairly easy-to-follow structure.

 ---